phoenixframework/phoenix/G_channels.md

 Sockets store assigned values as a map in `socket.assigns`.

+#### Fault Tolerance and Reliability Guarantees

+Servers will restart and clients will fail - understanding how Phoenix responds to these events and the guarantees it offers will help yus design robust systems.

+- Subscriptions

+On the server, subscriptions are held in an ETS table (which resides in memory).
+If a server restarts or crashes, the subscriptions will need to be recreated for clients to receive updates.
+Fortunately, this functionality is built into the Phoenix JavaScript client.
+The clients will attempt to reconnect to the server using an exponential back off strategy.
+Once they reconnect, they'll rejoin the channels to which they were previously subscribed.

+- Channel Crashes

+If a channel crashes on the server, the clients will be notified and the `channel.onError` callback is invoked.
+The clients will then rejoin using exponential back off.

+- Messages

+On the client, messages are queued into a `PushBuffer` and sent to the server when there is a connection.
+If there isn't a connection available, they'll be held in memory until a connection is established.
+The messages are not persisted in LocalStorage or IndexedDb, so if the client's browser tab closes before the messages are sent, the messages are lost.
+The messages will be held in memory until a connection is established, or until they receive a "timeout" event, which defaults to 5s.

+When sending messages from the server to the client, Phoenix uses at-most-once message semantics.
+If the client is offline and misses the message, the message won't be resent.
+In addition, messages are not persisted on the server.
+If the server restarts, messages that have not been sent will be lost.
+For applications that need guaranteed message delivery, the application developer will need to implement this functionality.
+Common approaches involve persisting messages on the server and having clients request missing messages.
+For an example, see Chris McCord's Phoenix training: [client code](https://github.com/chrismccord/elixirconf_training/blob/master/web/static/js/app.js#L38-L39) and [server code](https://github.com/chrismccord/elixirconf_training/blob/master/web/channels/document_channel.ex#L13-L19).

 #### Example Application
 To see an example of the application we just built, checkout this project (https://github.com/chrismccord/phoenix_chat_example).